 1. Registration as a dentist in the BIG (Individual Health Care Professions Act) register

 If you have qualified as a dentist outside the EEA or Switzerland, you cannot register directly.
 Your qualifications must first be recognised.
 You will need to apply for a Certificate of Professional Competence.
 To determine whether this certificate can be issued, you have to undergo an assessment procedure.
 This entails taking a series of tests: a general knowledge and skills test, and a professional assessment.
 The results of the tests determine whether you will be issued with a Certificate of Professional Competence or whether you will first need to undergo additional training.
 Once you have the certificate, you can apply to be included in the BIG register.
-Learn more about the general knowledge and skills test and the procedure here.
+Learn more about the general knowledge and skills test and the procedure.

-People who move to the Netherlands from outside the European Economic Area (EEA) and wish to remain in the Netherlands for longer than three months usually need a work permit in order to work in the Netherlands.
+People who move to the Netherlands from outside the EU and European Economic Area (EEA) and wish to remain in the Netherlands for longer than three months usually need a work permit in order to work in the Netherlands.
 The relevant prerequisites are laid down in the Foreign Nationals Employment Act (WAV), and such a permit must be obtained from the Dutch Employee Insurance Schemes Implementing Body: the UWV.

 3. Register with the Immigration and Naturalisation Service: residence permit

 People who move to the Netherlands and wish to remain in the Netherlands for longer than three months must register with the Dutch Immigration and Naturalisation Service (IND).
-This applies to people moving from inside the European Economic Area (EEA) as well as to those moving from outside the EEA, but the procedures differ.
+This applies to people moving from inside the European Economic Area (EEA) as well as to those moving from outside the EU and EEA, but the procedures differ.

 4. Meet the BIG language requirement: Learn Dutch